BTEC Level 3 – Applied Law

 Law at Wyke Sixth Form College

-BTEC Applied Law has three dedicated teaching/computer rooms in the ASH building and the M block.
+BTEC Applied Law has three dedicated teaching/computer rooms in the Wilson Building, the Ash Building and the B block.
 These are air conditioned rooms with up to date computers.
-Students are provided with highly effective materials linked to integrated assignment material, all contained in our Moodle system.
+Students are provided with up to date textbooks, highly effective printed notes linked to integrated assignment material, and a constantly updated DVD collection and online materials.
+Our Moodle presence is impressive and is to be expanded.

 What can I do now that would help prepare me for this course?